It’s time for men to begin step up courageously and take the initiative as husbands and fathers.

 Over the years I’ve done a little inventory of my own life; I’ve listed some of my own lame excuses for why I haven’t initiated.

 On multiple occasions, I pried myself out of my easy chair and into situations that I would rather have ignored.
 Being a man involves pain.
-Initiative demands sacrifice and self-denial.
+Initiative demands courage, sacrifice, and self-denial.

 It may mean I’ve already failed and it’s easier not to risk failing again.
 Whether it was asking a young lady out on a date when I was single, or leading my wife in planning, discussing the family budget, hammering out boundaries and discipline for the children, or just the basics of leading my family, I found that the fear of failure created a huge gravitational pull toward passivity.

-But real men take action.
+But real men face their fears and take action.
 And when they do, great things can happen.
-Just ask my friend Tom.
+Just ask my friend Tom Elliff.

 The 10 questions

-For many years, Tom Elliff and his wife, Jeannie, took time away from their normal routines to get away and be together.
+For many years, Tom and his wife, Jeannie, would get away each year for a weekend away together.
 They read Scripture together, they prayed, and had a wonderful time talking about their lives.

 One year Tom decided to elevate the discussion and, in the process, open himself up in a way few husbands ever do.
 He developed his list of questions over a few months, basing them on issues he knew were of concern to Jeannie, and then sprung them on her during a retreat in the Rockies.